-Another important activity that is very effective in helping to prevent muscle cramp is ensuring adequate hydration and electrolyte replenishment.
+Another important activity that is very effective in helping to prevent muscle cramps and spasms is ensuring adequate hydration and electrolyte replenishment.
 In general you should be consuming at least 8 to 10 glasses of filtered water a day and more if you’re involved in strenuous physical activity or live and work in high heat and humidity.
+And stop drinking coffee.

-If you seem to be prone to muscle cramp and muscle spasms you should also look at increasing your intake of minerals and electrolytes.
+If you seem to be prone to muscle cramps and muscle spasms you should also look at increasing your intake of minerals and electrolytes.
 The minerals that are most important are Potassium, Sodium, Calcium and Magnesium.
 Consuming a good quality sports drink or adding a small amount of mineral salt to your cooking, (such as Celtic sea salt) will help to increase your intake of these important minerals.